bycait27/portfolio/README.md

 ## Description

-This is a simple web portfolio built with React.js to showcase and share my projects, resume, and a little bit about me.
-There is also a section to contact me!
-The styling of this portfolio was made with Material UI.
+This is a simple web portfolio built with Next.js and TypeScript to showcase and share my projects, skills, and a little bit about me.
+There is also a chat bot that can answer some questions you may have about myself as a developer!
+The styling of this portfolio was made with CSS Modules, TailwindCSS, and Material UI.

 ## Table of Contents